Almilam/Project1/README.md

 Code for social media links and the basic structure were learned from Love Running Project within the course.

 Tutor Komal Karir provided real in-class and online support with regular code reviews.

+How to embed images in GitHub Readme File.
+The WP GURU (on YouTube).

 W3Schools Online web tutorials (additional resource).